 Mackinac Straits Health Systems

-*Please note – Cardiac Rehab in St. Ignace is currently accepting patients for Phase III, the supervised exercise program.
-Phase II at Mackinac Straits Hospital starts Oct.
-9!
+*Cardiac Rehab in St. Ignace is currently accepting patients for our Phase II and III programs.

 What is Cardiovascular Rehabilitation?